Little Red Dots: Observed properties

-Several models have been proposed to explain the observed properties of LRDs.
+Several models have been proposed to explain the observed properties of little red dots.
 The shape of the ultraviolet spectrum can be explained by the scattered AGN light or by the gray dust extinction law.
+The spectral energy distribution (SED) for many LRDs can be modeled using clumps of massive, hot OB stars or active galactic nuclei within dense dusty regions which absorb and remit the energy of the stars.

 Research has shown that LRDs do not commonly exist at lower redshifts.
-One possible reason for this observation is what Webb Space Telescope calls "inside-out growth": When a galaxy evolves and expands outward from its nucleus at lower redshifts, a decreasing amount of gas is deposited near the accreting black hole.
+One possible reason for this observation is "inside-out growth."
+When a galaxy evolves and expands outward from its nucleus at lower redshifts, a decreasing amount of gas is deposited near the accreting black hole.
 Thus, the black hole sheds its outer gas layers, becomes bluer, and is no longer categorized as an LRD.

 Most are extremely compact, averaging around 2% of the radius of the Milky Way.
 A typical LRD has a radius no greater than 500 light-years, though many have radii smaller than 150 light-years.

+From a sample of 99 little red dots analyzed for morphology, 69 were predominantly compact without extended components, with the other 30 with more complex morphologies.
+Of these complex galaxies, 50% showed multiple associated components, and the rest showed highly asymmetric structures, with indications of a composite nature.
+It is hypothesized from this analysis that LRDs may be a product of galaxy interactions and mergers, with potential evidence to suggest early stages of galaxy and black hole growth.
+These suspected young black holes are among the smallest recorded, at 10^{5} – 10^{7} solar masses.

-Likely local analogues of LRDs were discovered in a sample of Green Pea galaxies (GP).
-These are broad-line AGN-hosting Green Peas (BLGP) with V-shaped rest-frame UV-to-optical spectral energy distribution (SED).
+Likely local analogues of LRDs were discovered in a sample of green pea galaxies (GP).
+These are broad-line AGN-hosting green peas (BLGP) with V-shaped rest-frame UV-to-optical SED.
 Seven such V-shaped BLGPs were identified from a sample size of 2,190.
 These V-shaped BLGPs host over-massive black holes.

 RUBIES

 RUBIES footprint of 18 NIRSpec/MSA pointings in the UDS and EGS fields.
 Purple pointings correspond to the first half of observations in January to March 2024.
 Background images show the NIRCam F444W image mosaics, primarily constructed from public imaging of the CEERS and PRIMER surveys.
 The outline of the PRIMER MIRI imaging footprint for the UDS is shown in pink.

 RUBIES, the "Red Unknowns: Bright Infrared Extragalactic Survey", is a JWST program led by Anna de Graaff and Gabriel Brammer that observed ~300 "very red sources" in the Ultra Deep Survey (UDS) and Extended Groth Strip (EGS) fields.
+Research conducted in association with RUBIES program has found that sources of a selected group (2 < z < 5) have a majority of massive quiescent galaxies, which is 10 times the original estimated value.
+The program has also found that observed LRDs have much lower levels of hot and cold gas than models would suggest, pointing away from the possibilities of AGNs or star-forming galaxies, although this is still debated.